yuchiu/today-news/README.md

 #### Monitoring Service(Optional)

-- This service will be monitoring all other services **except** for services that runs in async pipeline, i.e Topic-Modeling-Service, Data-Pipeline & Click-Log-Process-Service.
+- This service will be monitoring all other services through Web-Server, **except** for services that runs in async pipeline, i.e Topic-Modeling-Service, Data-Pipeline & Click-Log-Process-Service.

 - install dependencies & start application